lynnvyding/linweiding/_pages/about.md

 Research Interests
 ======
 My research interests focus on Art Communication and Media Culture, Musicology and Sound Study, and Digital Platforms and Cultural Industry.
-As a mixed method researcher, I use qualitative methods such as ethnography into the society's culture phenomenon, along with data analysis methods.
+As a mixed method researcher, I use qualitative methods such as ethnography into the society's cultural phenomenon, along with data analysis methods.

 Personal Skills
 ======